FranklinChen/get-latest-stack-osx/README.md

 - downloads stuff from the Web
 - parses JSON using Lens
 - uncompresses GZip
-- extracts files from a tar archive
+- extracts a single file from a tar archive

 ## Instructions